janmanfai/cypress-cheat-sheet/README.md

 ## Configuration

 The minimum configuration inside the `cypress.json` should contain the baseUrl.
 If you set the baseUrl you can omit passing the URL in methods like `cy.visit()`.
 It may also improve the startup time.

-If you want to block requests from other hosts (e.g. from Google Analytics) add all these host to the `blacklistHosts` property.
+If you want to block requests from other hosts (e.g. from Google Analytics) add all these hosts to the `blacklistHosts` property.

 ```javascript
 // cypress.json